 Practical Tips & Recipe Notes

-- If you ignore the mise en place notes below and proceed without your ingredients at room temperature, they won't incorporate as nicely.
-It really is worth the few extra minutes to bring the eggs and buttermilk to room temp.
+- If you ignore the mise en place notes above and proceed without your ingredients at room temperature, they won't incorporate as nicely and your cake will come out flat and dense.
+It really is worth the few extra minutes to bring the butter, eggs, and buttermilk to room temperature before you begin.

 - Here are some buttermilk substitutes.
-They're not as good as using real buttermilk, but are definitely better than using regular milk as a substitute.
+My recommendation is to use buttermilk powder and whole milk instead of fully swapping for a different type of milk.
+Buttermilk substitutes aren't as good as using real buttermilk, but are definitely better than using regular milk as a substitute.
 Buttermilk is acidic and is necessary to activate the baking soda.
-Without the acidity, the baking soda has nowhere to go and will just hang around making your cake taste soapy and gross.
+Without the acidity, the baking soda has nowhere to go and will just hang around making your cake taste gross.

 📖 Recipe